rcmuniz1994/ns3/README.md

 To install a new NS-3.27:

-1) To install the NS-3 dependecies run: ./depencias.sh.
+1) To install the NS-3 dependencies run: ./depencias.sh.
 2) To install the NS-3 run: ./ns3_28_installation.sh.